Cozy Peach Kitchen

 • Corn tortillas: I use 6 inch corn tortillas.
 You can use flour tortillas if you prefer.

-The nice thing about these sweet potato tacos is that you can prepare the slaw while the sweet potatoes and plantains are roasting.
+The nice thing about these plantain tacos is that you can prepare the slaw while the sweet potatoes and plantains are roasting.

 Most active time in this recipe is spent chopping the veggies.